Skip to main content

 12 – 18 months after hair transplant

-This is the final stage of hair growth and when you can expect to see the final results of the hair transplant operation come to fruition.
-Your hair is going to look thicker, longer, and more intensive.
-The final result will appear in the front area around 12 – 15 months after the operation.
-For the crown, you can expect full restoration after 18 – 20 months.
+This is the final stage of hair growth, and when you can expect to see the final results of the hair transplant operation come to fruition.
+Your hair is going to look thicker, longer, and more intense.

 So there you have it: the different hair transplant growth stages.
 Hopefully, this hair transplant progress timeline has helped to give you a better understanding of what you should expect if you do decide to undergo an FUE hair transplant.